AlexRubio1/student/README.md

     ---
     ```

-- Front matter will always have '---' at the top and bottom to distinguish it and each key value pair will be separated by a ':'.

 - Here we can modify things like the title and description.

 - The type value will tells us which column this is going to appear under, supported values: `plans`, `hacks`, `tangibles`.